 Buy a Power Rack

-High-quality racks stand out due to their enormous stability and training variations.
-With a Power Rack you can do different workouts at home and target different muscle groups.
-By deciding to buy a power rack, you can set up your home gym in a space-saving way and still train in a versatile way.
+Do you want to buy a Power Rack?
+High-quality racks are characterised by their enormous stability and training versatility.
+With a power rack at home you can perform different workouts and target different muscle groups.
+By buying a power rack, you can set up your home gym in a space-saving way and still train in a versatile way.

-Shipping is free of charge - as the manufacturer, we pay the shipping costs for you.
-Easy & risk-free ordering: If you don't like your new rack, you can return it to us within 14 days and get your money back.
+Our free shipping makes shopping even more convenient for you.
+As the manufacturer, we take care of the shipping costs for you.
+So you can order easily and risk-free.
+If you are not satisfied with your new rack, you can return it to us within 14 days for a full refund.

 What is a power rack?

-A power rack or fitness or weight training rack is a stable rack for the.
-The rack gives you the necessary stability and safety during training and ensures optimal execution of your exercises.
-Since squats in particular require a stable support from which you can lift the bar, the power rack is also often referred to as a squat rack.
-Sometimes, however, a squat rack is understood to be a support system that only consists of two stands.
-Using a power rack makes every barbell exercise much safer and more ergonomic, as you can individually adjust different rack heights for the respective exercise.
-Power Racks are equipped with stable feet and different height shelves as standard, which already enable intensive barbell training at home.
+A power rack or fitness or weight training rack is a sturdy rack for the.
+It offers you the necessary stability and safety during the workout and enables an optimal execution of the exercises.
+Since squats in particular require a stable support from which you can lift the bar, the power rack is often referred to as a squat rack.
+Sometimes, however, a squat rack is understood to be a support system that consists of only two stands.
+Using a power rack makes every barbell exercise safer and more ergonomic because you can adjust the rack height for each exercise.
+Power racks are usually equipped with stable feet and various height supports, which enable intensive with the barbell even at home.

-Advanced weight training racks also have height-adjustable shelves for the barbell and longer bars in front of or between the standing legs, known as safety shelves.
-Versions of racks with one shelf and safeties are usually called half racks.
-With a half rack you can adjust the start and end position of an exercise or the individual range of motion of a movement to your body conditions.
-For pulling exercises from below, the bar often rests on the Safetys, while for exercises from higher positions such as squats, shoulder presses or front squats, the racks are used.
-If you also want to perform pulling exercises such as barbell rowing and deadlifts, or generally train to muscle failure, your rack should have a lower safety shelf.
+Advanced strength athletes often use power racks with height-adjustable shelves and longer bars in front of or between the standing legs, which are called safety shelves.
+Racks with one shelf and safeties are often called half racks.
+With a half rack you can adjust the start and end position of an exercise or the individual range of motion to your body conditions.
+For pulling exercises, the bar often rests on the Safetys, while for exercises such as squats, shoulder presses or front squats, the racks are used.
+If you also want to do pulling exercises like barbell rowing and deadlifts or generally train to muscle failure, your rack should have a lower safety shelf.

-Power racks where you train inside the system and are secured by both barbell racks and safeties are also called (power) cages or full racks.
-Such full racks often have additional training options such as a module for pull-ups, landmines or hooks for resistance bands and battle ropes.
-All racks, but especially full racks, are an excellent basis for your home gym.
-Power cages offer maximum safety and functionality, but also require more space.
-Therefore, pay attention to the dimensions and the space available in your home gym.
-For all racks you should also consider the height of the rack itself and your ceiling height.
+Power racks where you train within the system and have both dumbbell racks and safeties are also called (power) cages or full racks.
+Such full racks often offer additional training options such as, landmines or hooks for resistance bands and battle ropes.
+Therefore, all racks, especially full racks, are an excellent basis for your home gym.
+Power Cages offer maximum safety and functionality, but also require more space.
+Therefore, pay attention to the dimensions and space available in your home gym.
+For all racks, also consider the height of the rack itself and your ceiling height.

 What are the advantages of training with a rack?

-The barbell rack also allows you to change the requiredweight plates during the workout more easily than when the bar is lying on the floor.
-The weight plates can be tidied up directly on the rack's plate holders, so they are always within reach.
+By placing the barbell on the rack, you can also change the requiredmore easily during the workout than when the bar is lying on the floor.
+The weight plates can be stored directly on the plate holders of the rack and are therefore always within reach.
 When training with always pay attention to the hole diameter of the discs and the bar.

 For whom is it worth buying a Power Rack?

-- want to do ambitious weight training with the most important basic exercises
+- Ambitious strength athletes who want to perform the most important basic exercises.

-- do not have a training partner or deliberately train alone
+- Individuals who do not have a training partner or who deliberately train alone.

-- do not want to do without heavy weights
+- Individuals who do not want to do without heavy weights.

-- Want to integrate highly effective barbell exercises into their workouts
+- Individuals who want to integrate highly effective barbell exercises into their training.

-- Seek maximum safety and ergonomics during training
+- People who are looking for maximum safety and ergonomics during training.

-- Do Crossfit and Functional Training at home
+- People who want to do Crossfit and Functional Training at home.

-So if you want to move heavy weights and train to muscle failure with a barbell at home as you would in the gym, a power rack is a must for you.
+If you want to move heavy weights and train to muscle failure with a barbell at home, a power rack is a must.

 Which rack suits me?

-If you don't want to miss out on effective barbell training at home, you should buy a rack.
-However, make sure that it fits your planned exercises so that you can perform all exercises correctly.
+When choosing a power rack, make sure that it fits your planned exercises so that you can perform all exercises correctly.